 It is irritating that SAP has unveiled a new name because, in my opinion, it creates unnecessary confusion.

-Nevertheless, the Analytics Designer is picking up speed with the latest releases and can convince with its new features.
+Nevertheless, the Application Designer is picking up speed with the latest releases and can convince with its new features.
 This is another important step to close the gap to Lumira Designer.
 Especially the syntax checker, the use of panels, the Theme Designer, the new bookmarking function and the introduction of the Tab Strips help to develop practical dashboards and extend the usage horizon.

 In detail, however, smaller functions are still missing.
 The Theme Designer is a practical feature and very comfortable.
 In practice, the editor is not always sufficient for more detailed requirements, so customization options at the CSS level (as in Lumira Designer) are desirable and provide much more flexibility.
 Furthermore, there are no data binding options, for example to fill a drop-down menu with content from the models.
 This is currently only possible with nested loops and therefore works differently than in Lumira Designer.